 - Don’t share any pump with your family or friends.
 Only share a pump that comes with clean equipment from an authorized provider.

 Sharing a breast pump may affect its warranty.
 So if you share the pump and have problems with it (like it doesn’t work), you may not be able to get help from the company.

 When can you start pumping?

-What if you’re going back to work or school?
+If you’re going back to work or school:

-You need a private place to pump.
-Employers with more than 50 employees are required by law to give you time and space (that is not a bathroom) for pumping when you go back to work.
+- Find a private place to pump.
+If your workplace has more than 50 employees, your employer is required by law to give you time and space (that’s not a bathroom) for pumping.
 Talk to your boss before you go back to work so he knows what you need.

 Can you store breast milk?

 Yes.
 You need a few supplies to keep breast milk fresh and safe for your baby after pumping: